corbinball/corbins-portfolio/README.md

 This experience at building my first portfolio, gives me new insights into my web development career.
 I learned the importance of organization while sharpening my skills in CSS.
 This will be used as a starting point for where I am now, and later, how far I've come.

+## UPDATES
+New background/styles for easier readability
+New Font
+New Picture
+New About me
+New Work Links (YouPedia project and password generator added) New Contact me links (Added github, working email link, linkedin, and resume)

 ## Table of Contents
 - [Live Link](#live-link)